Purpose and Need

 During the evening commute congestion builds under I-5 where 4th Street is a single lane in each direction.
 The result is significant congestion along 4th Street and up the off ramps.

-I-5/88th Street Interchange
+I-5 / 88th Street Interchange

-Extensive congestion occurs leaving Quil Ceda Village.
+Extensive Congestion occurs leaving Quil Ceda Village.
 In the future as the interchange congestion increases, congestion will worsen entering Quil Ceda Village.
-Traffic backups on 88th Street NE in Marysville will back up onto I-5 off-ramp, blocking traffic exiting to Tulalip.